M66B/FairEmail/FAQ.md

 jsoup:td > span:containsOwn(€)
 ```

+The text of the first matched HTML element up to 512 characters will be used as text for the local note.

 <br>

 A *move* action can optionally create subfolders (since version 1.1966) to move messages to, for which you can use the following placeholders: